quasarframework/quasar-framework.org/source/components/button.md

 </template>

 <script>
-// remember to also register nescessary components in quasar.conf.js export default {
+// remember to also register necessary components in quasar.conf.js export default {
   data () {
     return {
+      loading: false
       percentage: 0
     }
   },
   methods: {
-    startComputing (e, done) {
+    startComputing () {
+      this.loading = true
       this.percentage = 0

       // we simulate progress here